How Does a Job Interview Work

 Structure for Case Questions

-When you face an open problem, outline assumptions, break the problem into measurable parts, and communicate your hypotheses as you go.
+When faced with an open problem: outline your assumptions, break the problem into measurable parts, communicate your hypotheses as you go.
 Interviewers are assessing structure and clarity more than arriving at a single “right” solution.

 Virtual Interview Best Practices